-Download the database dump file from ftp://ftp.bgs.ac.uk/pubload/OneGeology/INSPIREWFS/gbr\bgs\625k.backup.
+Download the latest version of the database dump file wfscookbook.YYYY-MM-DD.backup from ftp://ftp.bgs.ac.uk/pubload/OneGeology/wfscookbook/.
+(Each version will have its release date in place of YYYY-MM-DD.)

 Create a separate schema for the example data.
-The schema name is used in the commands below so, if you change it from gbr\bgs\625k you will need to change these accordingly
+The schema name is used in the commands below so, if you change it from wfscookbook you will need to change these accordingly

 '''

-CREATE SCHEMA gbr_bgs_625k AUTHORIZATION postgres;
+CREATE SCHEMA wfscookbook AUTHORIZATION postgres;

 '''

 Import the data from the database dump file downloaded above.
-If you have installed the pgAdmin graphical administration tool you can use the menu option Tools , Restore....
-If you are using the command line you can use the command pg\restore.exe -host localhost - port 5432 -username "postgres" -dbname "postgis" -no-password -no-owner -no-privileges -no-tablespaces -schema gbr\bgs\625k -verbose gbr\bgs\625k.backup (assuming you are using the default 'postgis' named database.
+If you have installed the pgAdmin graphical administration tool you can use the menu option Tools Restore....
+If you are using the command line you can use the command pg_restore --host localhost --port 5432 --username "postgres" --dbname "postgis" --no-password --no-owner --no-privileges --no-tablespaces --schema wfscookbook --verbose wfscookbook.backup (assuming you are using the default 'postgis' named database.
 You should create a database user with read-only access to these tables for the WFS software to use when accessing them.
-With more recent versions of PostgreSQL you can use the shorter syntax to grant access to all tables in the gbr\bgs\625k schema, with older versions you will have to grant access to each table individually
+With more recent versions of PostgreSQL you can use the shorter syntax to grant access to all tables in the wfscookbook schema, with older versions you will have to grant access to each table individually

 '''

 CREATE ROLE ows_reader LOGIN PASSWORD 'your_password'

 VALID UNTIL 'infinity';

 COMMENT ON ROLE ows_reader

+'''
-IS 'A role with read only access to data used in web services.';

-grant usage on schema gbr_bgs_625k to ows_reader;

-grant select on table geometry_columns to ows_reader;

-grant select on table spatial_ref_sys to ows_reader; '''
+''' IS 'A role with read only access to data used in web services.'; grant usage on schema wfscookbook to ows_reader; grant select on table geometry_columns to ows_reader; grant select on table spatial_ref_sys to ows_reader; '''